wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-linux-agent-user-guide.md

  * Resets host name to localhost.localdomain

- **Warning:** Deprovision does not guarantee that the image is cleared of all sensitive information and suitable for redistribution.
+> [AZURE.WARNING] Deprovisioning does not guarantee that the image is cleared of all sensitive information and suitable for redistribution.

 - deprovision+user: Performs everything under -deprovision (above) and also deletes the last provisioned user account (obtained from /var/lib/waagent) and associated data.
 This parameter is when de-provisioning an image that was previously provisioning on Azure so it may be captured and re-used.